How to Service a Petrol Lawn Mower (4-Stroke)

 Step 10: Tag the date

-Stick a label on the deck with today’s date and the next service due (12 months from now).
-Keep the receipt for the parts.
-The whole exercise — start to finish, mower running — is 30 minutes for a competent home mechanic, an hour for someone doing it for the first time.
+Stick a label on the deck with todays date and the next service due — 12 months from now.
+Keep the parts receipt taped to the label.
+The whole exercise from start to mower-running is 30 minutes for someone who’s done it before, an hour for a first-timer.
+Once you’ve done it once you’ll do it every year without thinking.